microsoft/vscode-docs/remote/advancedcontainers/docker-options.md

 * Docker installed locally
 * Docker installed on another machine or remote environment
 * Other Docker compliant CLIs, installed locally or in a remote environment
      * Remote - Containers interacts with CLIs; it makes no assumptions about how a container engine works and does not interact with container engines or daemon directly.
-Please note that other Docker compliant CLIs are not officially supported.
+     * Please note that other Docker compliant CLIs are not officially supported.

-Continue reading to learn alternative ways you may install and leverage Docker or a Docker compliant CLI.
+Continue reading to learn alternate ways you may install and leverage Docker or a Docker compliant CLI.

 ## Podman